SWI-PrologTeamLudumDare32/QuarantineJam/README.md

 And it gives the URL for the new image.

+## Status

+Annie - I reworked Gilbert's 'status' so every thing has a single status, which is a term.
+Since statuses are in a per-type namespace anyway (you can't have a broken_down goat), assets are gone, and instead the status of money is just the amount.
+I suppose chickens could be  counts(3, 5) (3 well, 5 sick) or a cow could be gravid(42) (due to give birth on turn 42).

 ## Known Tasks

 ### Front end

+- Gilbert wisely scrapped the svg front end, we weren't making progress solving the firefox/safari bug
+- Clean up the shadow thing under the checkbook.
+- improve the visuals
+- handle landscape (laptops, phones in landscape, tablets) better

+Old SVG tasks

 - The SVG isn't rendering in Firefox.
 Probably related to https://bugzilla.mozilla.org/show_bug.cgi?id=995813
 - make the surrounding HTML load the fonts.
 I believe I've found all the fonts, lmromandunh10-regular is Latin Modern Roman Dunhill.
 There's a useful tool in Inkscape, Extensions/type/Replace Font...
 List Fonts.